ChijinZ/security_advisories/readme.md

 # Overview
+## Kubernetes
+- To be disclosed

+## Go/archive/tar
+- panic in strconv.go:269

+## postgresSQL
+- Buffer overflow when continuously send SIGHUP to postgres

+## libjpeg-v9c
+- CVE-2018-11813 (with acknowledgement in official website)

+## libucl-230f197
+- Assertion Failure in ucl_msgpack.c:845

 ## libjpeg-v9a
 - CVE-2018-11212
 - CVE-2018-11213
 - CVE-2018-11214
-## libjpeg-v9c
-- CVE-2018-11813 (with acknowledgement in official website)
 ## md4c-81e2a5c
 - CVE-2018-11536
 - Heap buffer overflow in md_process_inlines()